 \section{Joint $*$-Distributions of Bi-R-Diagonal Pairs}

-In this section, we will be concerned with proving that the joint $*$-distribution of a bi-R-diagonal pair of operators remains invariant under the multiplication with a $*$-bi-free bi-Haar unitary pair.

-We begin by giving the definition of bi-even and $*$-bi-even pairs of operators, as well as display how this class of pairs of operators can yield examples of bi-R-diagonal pairs. \begin{definition} Let $(A,\varphi)$ be a non-commutative $*$-probability space, let $\emptyset\neq S\subseteq A$ and $Z,W\in A$. \begin{enumerate}[(i)] \item The set $S\subseteq A$ is called \emph{even} if for every $k\in\N$ and $a_1,\ldots,a_{2k+1}\in S$ we have
+In this section, we will be concerned with proving that the joint $*$-distribution of a bi-R-diagonal pair of operators remains invariant under the multiplication with a $*$-bi-free, bi-Haar unitary pair.
+We begin by giving the definition of even and $*$-even sets of operators, as well as display how this notion can yield examples of bi-R-diagonal pairs. \begin{definition} Let $(A,\varphi)$ be a non-commutative $*$-probability space, let $\emptyset\neq S\subseteq A$ and $Z,W\in A$. \begin{enumerate}[(i)] \item The set $S\subseteq A$ is called \emph{even} if for every $k\in\N$ and $a_1,\ldots,a_{2k+1}\in S$ we have